mathesar-foundation/mathesar/docs/docs/install/linux-from-source.md

     See the Django docs for more information on the [`createsuperuser` command](https://docs.djangoproject.com/en/4.2/ref/django-admin/#createsuperuser)

-1. Create media directory for storing user uploaded media
+1. Create a media directory for storing user-uploaded media
     ```sh
     mkdir /<working-directory>/.media
     ```